Pet Photographer: Create a Data Filtering Module

 • Include the other methods within the class corresponding to your resource type (in this case, the CameraClient class).

-For more information, refer to Define a new resource model.
+For more information, refer to Write your new resource model definition.

 To write your own code, implement a client interface defined by the required methods outlined in the client.go file for the specific resource you are implementing.
 For example, the camera’s client.go file is located at /components/camera/client.go.